 The quarterly investment reports include a summary of assets and performance of each blended fund and underlying fund relative to their stated benchmark.

 Further in-depth analysis of the blended funds used within the Drawdown Lifestyle Approach (the Default Option) and alternative asset allocation strategies is provided.
-The report also includes analysis of the actively managed diversified growth funds used, to enable the Trustee to assess performance against each fund's stated objective.
+The report also includes an analysis of the actively managed diversified growth funds used, to enable the Trustee to assess performance against each fund's stated objective.
 Additionally, the report includes detailed fund ratings provided by the Trustee's investment advisor including specific ESG ratings and a brief summary of relevant developments regarding the managers.

 This information is supplemented with periodic meetings with the underlying investment managers which provide an opportunity to discuss fund performance in more detail.
 The Trustee also uses these meetings as an opportunity to discuss how the underlying investment managers are taking into account ESG considerations in their investment process.
-BlackRock attended the December Trustee meeting to discuss its ESG integration with the Trustee, and provide an update on its stewardship activities including case studies.